Ombuweb/blog-posts/using-custom-java-in-nativescript.md

 In this post, I will show you how to use the Java code you write in Android Studio in a Nativescript app.
 This solution resulted from me implementing the [Room Persistence](https://developer.android.com/jetpack/androidx/releases/room) library for Nativescript.

-To use the Java code in Nativescript, you have two options as illustrated in the following image from the [Nativescript](https://docs.nativescript.org/app-resources.html#adding-native-code-to-an-application) docs:
+To use the Java code in Nativescript, you have two places to put it into, as illustrated in the following image from the [Nativescript](https://docs.nativescript.org/app-resources.html#adding-native-code-to-an-application) docs:
 [native-code-location.png](/assets/how-to-use-java-in-nativescript/native-code-location.png)
 You either use the individual Java classes or package them into a library and use that library.
 In both cases, you should add the necessary dependencies to the ```app.gradle```.
 In the case of the Room library, you need to add the following dependencies: